Wayne County Court Records

 General Division — Court of Common Pleas

-The General Division handles civil actions where the amount in controversy exceeds the Municipal Court’s jurisdictional limit, including contract disputes, personal injury litigation, real estate disputes, foreclosures, and declaratory judgment actions.
+The General Division handles civil actions where the amount exceeds the Municipal Court's jurisdictional limit, including contract disputes, personal injury litigation, real estate disputes, foreclosures, and declaratory judgment actions.
 Civil filings are maintained by the Wayne County Clerk of Courts.

+To search civil case records, use the Clerk of Courts online case index to locate cases by party name or case number.
+For older records not yet digitized, visit the Clerk's office in person.
+Mail requests with appropriate fees are also accepted.
 Civil case files typically contain the complaint, answer, motions, discovery-related entries, court orders, and the final judgment entry.
-Liens and judgments filed in civil cases may also appear in the Clerk’s judgment lien index.
+Liens and judgments filed in civil cases may also appear in the Clerk's judgment lien index.

 Wooster Municipal Court — Small Claims and Civil Actions